How to Measure Your Content Marketing Effort & Track Its Success

 “I knew there would be math involved,” I can hear you say.
 Hear me out.
 Do not click away.
 It’s that important.

-And it’s simpler to calculate than you think.
+How to Calculate the ROI of Your Content: It’s simpler to calculate than you think.
 All because the number-crunchers have already figured out a simple formula that will make calculating your ROI easy-peasy.

 First, find out what it costs your company to produce your content.